 In 2007, I began working as a technical representative for Canon USA, training photo specialty retailers on Canon cameras and lenses.
 Canon later made me the Technical Specialist for EOS Professional Products, training Canon sales reps and field reps on new products and technology for photographers.

 In 2014, I left Canon to join Lytro, who were pioneering light field photo technology and were about to bring a consumer camera to market using this technology.
 I was tasked with training Lytro's network of dealers in this groundbreaking technology, including application and use of the technology and cameras.

 When Lytro folded their photo operations a year later, I focused (no pun intended) on my own personal photography.
-I produced training videos for Benro Filters (then known as Vü Filters), and traveled to produce a greater variety of work on my own.
+I produced training videos for a camera filter maker, and traveled to produce a greater variety of work on my own.
 In 2016, I relocated to Freeport, Maine, and continued my landscape work, in addition to teaching and speaking about photography.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 This website provides a secure checkout with SSL encryption.